 Insufficient search and discovery experience for learning content: This was a major opportunity area during my time at Pluralsight and has been a theme in my current role.
 Learners and organizations need a way to search and discover content from large catalogs of content (thousands of courses) to meet their needs.

 Ability to adapt content to meet learner and organizations needs: Once organizations and learners identify content that meet their needs, they want it personalized in some way.
 This was a key theme during my time working at data products at Pluralsight.

 Content not relevant to meet learner, company, and market demands: This includes content not fitting into the wider landscape of skills and roles needed in the industry, organization, and role.
 This impacts learners ability to discover content, decision to engage, and ability to apply what they’ve learned.

-Content not up to date: Due to the pace of digital transformation, especially with technology content; it is almost impossible to keep hundreds or thousands of courses up to date and relevant.
+Content not kept up to date: Due to the pace of digital transformation, especially with technology content; it is almost impossible to keep hundreds or thousands of courses up to date and relevant.

 Finally, there are a number of external factors that can influence a learners ability to continue in a course or program once enrolled including factors such as: time, money, life events, and motivation.

 No support after program completion: Oftentimes there can be no further communication, resources, or support once learners complete a course or program.
 This can lead learners to feeling on their own and unable to apply what they learned when back on the job.

 Do you have any thoughts on why corporate learning programs fail?
 Post them in the comments below.